Belisarius: Against Persia

 In the campaign of 542, Belisarius got the Persians to call off their invasion using trickery.
 Khosrow had wanted to raid Byzantine territory again but Belisarius moved to the area.
 When Khosrow sent an ambassador, Belisarius took 6,000 of his best men with him for a meeting.
 Taking only hunting equipment with them, it seemed like it was a hunting party from a larger equally high-quality force.
 Fooled by the deception, the Persians, knowing that if they were defeated they would be trapped in Byzantine territory, retreated.
 Belisarius also sent 1,000 cavalry into the Persian retreat route; if an engagement was fought this might have pointed out Byzantine weakness.
 During the retreat, Belisarius constantly kept the pressure on, preventing Khosrow from raiding.
 In return for the Persian withdrawal from imperial lands, the Byzantines sent ambassadors, as the Persian ambassador had requested from Belisarius at their meeting.
 The meeting had been just a ruse to spy on the Byzantine troops, and as such, when Belisarius took the pressure off, Khosrow attacked some Byzantine towns.
 Sacking Callinicum, Khosrow could claim success.
 Some claimed that by not harassing Khosrow, Belisarius had made a serious error, but this view was not brought up in court.
 Despite Callinicum, Belisarius was acclaimed throughout the East for his success in repelling the Persians.
-Crucial to the success of Belisarius' deception had been Khosrow's fear of catching the plague if he remained in Byzantine territory for too long, which made maintaining a tactical position in Byzantine territory highly dangerous.
+Crucial to the success of Belisarius's deception had been Khosrow's fear of catching the plague if he remained in Byzantine territory for too long, which made maintaining a tactical position in Byzantine territory highly dangerous.
 By showing his best troops in the open, Belisarius made clear that his army was not weakened by the plague and seemingly not afraid to catch it.